Where to go for a tasty brunch in Norwich

 On pretty St Giles Street is The Cherry Leaf coffee shop, housed in a regal Georgian building and serving freshly brewed coffee and tempting cakes.

-Served until midday
+Served until midday on weekends

 2-4 Earlham House Shops, Earlham Road